wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.14.47 =
+Major upgrade to the protection for Brute-Force attempts, and a bug fix for resetting the permissions of read-only files.

 = 3.15.16 =
 Fixes a minor bug with pass-by-reference which raises a fatal error in PHP v5.4.